Visco33/test/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the cubd tests manually, launch src/test/test_cub .
+To run the testd tests manually, launch src/test/test_test .

-To add more cubd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more testd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the cub-qt tests manually, launch src/qt/test/cub-qt_test
+To run the test-qt tests manually, launch src/qt/test/test-qt_test

-To add more cub-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more test-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.